rablonkk/rablonkk/README.md

 ### Systems and services
 - Windows (for personal use)
 - ZorinOS (for work environment)
-- DisCloud (hosting service that i use for my applications)
+- DisCloud & SquareCloud (hosting services i use for my apps)

 ### Projects
-- Nyxro Project (the nyxro project is recent, and still under development, but it is a simple music bot for discord)
+- [Nyxro Project](https://nyxro.xyz) (the nyxro project is recent, and still under development, but it is a simple music bot for discord)
 - PrismBot (prismbot was also a music bot that i had a few months ago, but i ended up shutting it down for financial reasons)

 ![Shynozx's GitHub stats](https://github-readme-stats.vercel.app/api?username=rablonkk&show_icons=true&theme=dracula)